bjornwallner/ML_medbioinfo/README.md

   * To understand the key concepts
   * Familiar yourself with Jupyter notebooks

+Actions:

-Write down descriptions for the concepts, and at least three questions that can be discussed.
+	* Write down descriptions for the concepts
+	* Come up with at least three questions that can be discussed.
+	* Think about cases were ML can be applied to your particular area (this can be used in the project later as well).

 Hint: you can hide the prompt and output of code blocks by clicking the top right corner (see below) ![hide_prompt](images/hide_prompt.png)

   1. [An introduction to machine learning with scikit-learn](http://scikit-learn.org/stable/tutorial/basic/tutorial.html)